sed-inf-u-szeged/OpenStaticAnalyzer/OpenStaticAnalyzer/java/doc/usersguide/md/CodeDuplicationMetricsRef.md

 **Component:** ratio of code covered by code duplications in the component to the size of the component, expressed in terms of the number of syntactic entities (statements, expressions, etc.).

+#### Clone Elimination Effort (CEE) {#CEE}

+**Clone class:** index of the effort required to eliminate the clone class.
+It is computed as the product of CI, CE, and NCR.

+**Component:** index of the effort required to eliminate all clones from the component.
+It is computed as the sum of CEE of the clone classes in the component.

+#### Clone Elimination Gain (CEG) {#CEG}

+**Clone class:** index of the gain resulting from eliminating the clone class.
+It is computed as the ratio of CR to CEE.

+**Component:** index of the gain resulting from eliminating all clones from the component.
+It is computed as the logistic function of the ratio of CR to CEE.

 #### Clone Embeddedness (CE) {#CE}

 **Clone instance:** sum of incoming and outgoing references (function calls, variable references, type references; different references to the same entity are counted only once) in the code fragment corresponding to the clone instance, weighted with the number of directory changes between the referenced code fragments.